 There are a number of reasons why HMRC may elect to subject you to a tax enquiry or investigation and receiving the news can be worrying.
 But more often than not the key is not to panic.
-You may have been chosen to be investigated as a result of a tax return, specifically where there may have been a mistake or you have included information which is incorrect, it could be that HMRC are reacting to information from external or even internal sources where concerns have been raised about how your tax is declared, or quite simply and most likely, you will have been selected at random.
+You may have been chosen to be investigated as a result of a tax return, specifically where there may have been a mistake or you may have included information which is incorrect.
+Alternatively, it could be that HMRC are responding to information from external or even internal sources where concerns have been raised about how your tax is declared, or quite simply, and most likely, you will have been selected at random.

-Tax enquiries can take two forms, ‘full enquiries’ and ‘aspect enquiries'.
-Full enquiries can include all aspects of you tax affairs, which could involve both personal and business taxes being investigated including Income Tax, Corporation Tax, VAT, National Insurance and PAYE matters.
-Aspect enquiries are specific enquiries into particular areas of tax affairs and are undertaken in isolation.
+Tax enquiries can take two forms: ‘full enquiries’ and ‘aspect enquiries'.
+Full enquiries can include all aspects of your tax affairs, which could involve both personal and business taxes being investigated including Income Tax, Corporation Tax, VAT, National Insurance and PAYE matters.
+Aspect enquiries are specific enquiries into particular area (or areas) of your tax affairs and are undertaken in isolation.

-If you would like to find out more about how you can protect yourself against the cost of a tax enquiry or investigation our tax team can guide you through the options available.
+If you would like to find out more about how you can protect yourself against the cost of a tax enquiry or investigation please contact our tax team who will talk you through the options available.